What is radiosurgery?

 (AVM), the blood vessels close off over time after treatment.

 What are the types of radiosurgery?

-Gamma Knife treatment generally involves these steps:
+treatment, the equipment doesn't move.
+Gamma Knife treatment generally includes these

-location of the lesion being treated.
+of the lesion being treated.

 Tumor location imaging.
 Once the head frame is in place, the exact location of the lesion to be treated will

 be found using a CT scan or MRI.

 Radiation dose planning.
 After the CT scan or MRI has been done, the radiation therapy team will figure out

 the treatment plan.
 The results of the imaging scan, along with other information,

 will be used by a medical physicist to find the best treatment.